mikestead/yaml-fragment/README.md

 #### Maps

-To generate a map based on each yaml file in a directory, add a `.map.yml` file to the folder and reference this file in a parent document.
+To generate a map based on each yaml file in a fragment directory, add a `.map.yml` file to the folder and reference this file in a parent document.

-During document pre-generation any `.map.yml` will be populated with references to each yaml file in the same directory, e.g.
+During document pre-generation any `.map.yml` will be populated with references to each yaml fragment file in the same directory, e.g.

 ```yaml
 Error: